alantelles/ultragendocs_content/docs/including-scripts.md

 callout
 ```

+## Including many files

+When declaring the file path and the path is not a `.ultra` or `.ultra.xxx` file, UltraGen try to include the path following the described sequence:

+Assuming you want to include the path `MyClass`

+UltraGen searches for **MyClass.ultra** file and includes it.
+If not found, UltraGen searches for **MyClass/_init.ultra** file and includes it.
+This is a great way to group all files from that class and use a single file to include all of them.
+If not found, UltraGen searches for a folder in path **MyClass** and include all files from root level of folder.
+The files are included in alphabetical order.
+This is not much recommended however can have its specific use cases.
+If none of these were found the interpreter will raise an error.

 ## Isolating scopes

 The best way to isolate scopes is to think your external script as a library and write it as a class.
 Different from Java or other languages the script file names have nothing to do with class names.
 Neither there is a helper which relate names in a script with its names.